 For example, you could tell them how you check for bathrooms wherever you go, but beyond needing to have a restroom nearby, you're up for anything.

 Talk about sex.
-Share your concerns.
+If you have concerns, share them.
 Tell your partner what feels good and what doesn't.

-"Be clear and honest about what you're going through and what you need from them to avoid miscommunication and frustration," says David Roseman, MD, founder of the San Diego chapter of the Crohn's & Colitis Foundation of America (CCFA).
+"Be clear and honest about what you're going through and what you need from them to avoid miscommunication and frustration," says David Roseman, MD.
+He founded the San Diego chapter of the Crohn's & Colitis Foundation of America (CCFA).